Ori-Jakob/Seamless-Co-op-Updater/README.md

 # Install

-Make sure Python 3 is installed and downloaded then:
+Make sure Python 3 is installed then:

 1. Download seamless-update.py
 2. Place the script in the ELDEN RING/Game folder